Savage Attacker 5e

 What Is Savage Attacker 5e?

-This feat allows you to reroll the damage dice for a melee weapon attack once per turn, and use either total.
+This feat allows you to roll the damage dice for a melee weapon attack twice and choose either result, but only once per turn.
 This means, in theory, you have a second chance to maximize your damage output with every swing.
 But in reality, this feat falls short of being a hit.

 How Does Savage Attacker Work?